johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 > Try to use EQ/BQ to see where/when I have gut reaction to something, can check that for bias
  - Moderate positive reactions to “good luck”.
 See where it could have failed.
 What could have been improved.

-- No  whatever happens, no matter how bad have a way of looking/thinking about the situation to improve.
+- whatever happens, no matter how bad have a way of looking/thinking about the situation to improve.

+- See the role model in everyone.
+  Important to try to emulate you want to be.
+  Role models can be amagamations of people.
+  Look for qualities that you want to emulate in other people, even if you dont want to be like the person.

+- Make yourself dependable.
+  Deserve the things you want.
+  Its more important to deserve the things you wan than to have them.

+- Try to maintain objectivity
+> Automate good techinques: use check lists/protocols ect

 # You are what you think, but with practice, you can change what you think